tjdevries/subd/docs/Begin_Notes.md

 - Twitch User Access Token Updating
 - Modes to turn off various features
-- Update hotkeys
-- quick make certain scenes !flash_sale NAME
 - Figure out getting Messages from Twitch into Neovim
-- Make beginbotbot, be the same as beginbot in chat
 - Way for being to toggle the permissions of every single command

 ### Choosing Voices Improvements